Maybole: Education

 The town has three primary schools: Cairn Primary, Gardenrose Primary and St Cuthberts Primary.

 The secondary school for Maybole is Carrick Academy (a school of Rugby).

 Sports

-The local football club, Maybole F. C., play at Ladywell Stadium.
+The local football club, Maybole Juniors F.C., play at Ladywell Stadium.
+They are members of the West of Scotland Football League.

 Notable cultural references

 The lyrics of The Waterboys' "Glastonbury Song" include: "I dreamed myself from the sultry plains, To the old green square back in old Maybole ..."